Judge OKs Protective Order In Nicki Minaj’s Husband’s Sex Offender Case (Exclusive)

 Nicki Minaj’s husband and federal prosecutors have managed to agree on one thing in his case for failing to register as a sex offender.

-Late last week, both sides asked the judge for a protective order in the case in order to shield certain evidence that the feds plan to hand over to the defense before trial.
+Late last week, both sides asked the judge for a protective order in the case in order to shield certain evidence that the feds plan to hand over to Kenneth Petty’s defense before trial.
 Specifically, the feds and Petty are concerned that information on third parties will leak to the public and risk the privacy and security of these individuals.

 The government said if it were to redact the personal info in the evidence, the documents would be disjointed and confusing, according to court papers obtained by BOSSIP.